 As a chamber musician, her work has taken her to a variety of venues including SFJAZZ, Herbst Theater, Freight And Salvage, Legion of Honor, and the DeYoung Museum.
 With a passion for early music, Emily was a founding member of the baroque ensemble MUSA and has performed with the San Francisco Bach Choir, the American Bach Soloists Academy, the Santa Cruz Baroque Festival, Berkeley Fringe Baroque Festival and Early Music America’s Young Performers Festival.

 In addition to her classical work, Emily has collaborated and performed with various popular and indie artists such as Kygo, Third Eye Blind, Journey, Geographer, Weezer, Zola Jesus, Diana Gameros, Magik*Magik Orchestra and has performed at iconic venues such as The Fillmore, The Greek Theater, The Fox Oakland, Masonic Lodge at Hollywood Forever and on festival stages such as the Hardly-Strictly Bluegrass Festival and the Stern Grove Festival.
 Emily frequently spends many hours in recording studios, appearing on a wide range of albums and on numerous feature film scores.

 Emily is a dedicated educator.
 She has been a violin teacher at the Enriching Lives through Music program in San Rafael, a teaching fellow in Belize with the organization MusAid, a chamber music and sectional coach for the Palo Alto Chamber Orchestra, and on chamber music faculty for the String Quartet Camp at the San Francisco Community Music Center.
-Emily is a registered Suzuki teacher and has a private teaching studio in San Francisco.
+Emily is a registered Suzuki teacher and has a private teaching studio in Brooklyn, New York.